ericwebsite/ericwebsite.github.io/Diary/index.md

 ![](images/Basketball.5.png)

 Then, I go to the right of the hoop. it is on point 5.
-After that, i go around a circle.
+After that, I go around a circle.
 ![(image1)](images/Basketball.6.png)
 Then, I show of my dribbling skills.
 ![(image2)](images/Basketball.7.png)
 After that, I try to steal Melinda's ball.
-   But not really.
-It is from me.
 When I have the ball, Melinda try to steal my ball
-   But not really, or Melinda is mean.

 ![(image3)](images/Basketball.8.png)
 ![(image4)](images/Basketball.9.png)